-Jay is an assistant clinical professor at the University of Virginia, and maintains a private practice in Charlottesville, Virginia.
+Meg Jay is a Clinical Psychologist and Associate Professor of Education at the University of Virginia.
+She maintains a private practice in Charlottesville.